 Can I Have Canned Foods with Diverticulitis?

 Yes, you can have canned foods such as vegetables and fruits.
 But the fruits have to be without skin and seeds.
-Vegetables have to be without fur, such as potatoes, carrots, green beans.
+Vegetables have to be without furs, such as potatoes, carrots, and green beans.

 You can watch this video to know more about diverticulitis.
 The video was created by our friend Top Doctors UK.